 Explanation: Critical.
-The LENGTH operand of a RECORD control statement lacks an \underline{l}1 value.
+The LENGTH operand of a RECORD control statement lacks an 11 value.

 Programmer Response: Probable user error.
-Check RECORD control statement for lack of 11 value in LENGTH operand.
+Check RECORD control statement for lack of l value in LENGTH operand.
 Correct any errors and execute the job step again.
 If the problem recurs, do the following before calling IBM for programming support:

 - Make sure that MSGLEVEL=(1,1) was specified in the JOB statement. - Make sure that the PARM parameter of the EXEC statement contained the DIAG and MSG=AP subparameters.
-(If applicable, the CORE parameter should also be included in the EXEC statement.) - Make sure that a SYSABEND DD statement was included for the failing job step.Have the associated job stream and - master console log available. - Note the amount of main storage specified at sort/merge generation, and have this value available.
+(If applicable, the CORE parameter should also be included in the EXEC statement.) - Make sure that a SYSABEND DD statement was included for the failing job step. - Have the associated job stream and master console log available.
+Note the amount of main storage - Note the amount of main storage specified at sort/merge generation, and have this value available.